Chapter 37

 "[22] They came to Bethsaida, and some people brought a blind man and begged Jesus to touch him.
 [23] He took the blind man by the hand and led him outside the village.
 When he had spit on the man's eyes and put his hands on him, Jesus asked, "Do you see anything?"
 [24] He looked up and said, "I see people; they look like trees walking around."
 [25] Once more Jesus put his hands on the man's eyes.
 Then his eyes were opened, his sight was restored, and he saw everything clearly."

-The second example of the miracles Jesus performed in and around the cities of Chorazin and Bethsaida was when, in addition to healing their infirmities,
+The second example of miracles Jesus performed in and around the cities of Chorazin and Bethsaida was when,

 Jesus also miraculously fed 5000 men plus women and children in Bethsaida